nus-cs2103-AY2021S1/tp/docs/team/sc-arecrow.md

 * **Project Management:**
   * Managed releases `v1.2` - `v1.3` (2 releases) on GitHub.
   * Authored, tracked and closed issues on Github.
-  * Reviewed more than 30 PRs on GitHub.

 * **Enhancements to existing features:**
     * Fixed many bugs found during PE-D and developer testing of TAskmaster.
 (PR